Japan September output rebounds, eases pressure on BOJ

 "Industrial output is moving sideways," the ministry said, revising up its assessment from last month, when it said production was weakening.

-Many analysts, though, say any rebound in economic activity will be too modest to accelerate inflation towards the BOJ's ambitious 2 percent target next year.
+Many analysts, though, say any rebound in economic activity will be too modest to accelerate inflation toward the BOJ's ambitious 2 percent target next year.

 In a semi-annual outlook report due on Friday, the BOJ is likely to cut its growth and inflation forecasts for the current fiscal year, sources say, but will make only minor reductions to its price estimate for next year.